 Handling explicit breaks is straightforward in the driver code, although it does clutter up the loop condition and body of the loop a bit.
-For completeness, the following sample shows how to change the loop condition and add if statements to the loop that handle BK, NL, CR, and LF.
+For completeness, the following sample shows how to change the loop condition and add if statements-both before and inside the loop-that handle BK, NL, CR, and LF.
 Because NL and BK behave identically by default, this code can be simplified in implementations where the character classification is changed so that BK will always be substituted for NL when assigning the line break class.
 Because this optimization does not change the result, it is not considered a tailoring and does not affect conformance.